onderceylan/puppeteer-demos/README.md

 **Introducing perf budgets on CI with puppeteer:** https://www.slideshare.net/nderCeylan/introducing-perf-budgets-on-ci-with-puppeteer

+> If you attended my talk, would you help me make my next one better?
+Please share your feedback with this form https://onderceylan.typeform.com/to/Z4SbFn.
+It'll only take a minute, promise :)

 The scripts in this repo are built for training and demonstration purposes, feel free to use them at your own risk.

 ## How to run scripts?